Sucuri vs Wordfence: The Only Security Review You Need

 All of this may sound great, but will it protect your site from malware?
 That’s what we will see in this article.

-The main differences between Sucuri and Wordfence are the scanner and malware removal.
+TL;DR: The main differences between Sucuri and Wordfence are the scanner and malware removal.
 Sucuri scanners miss a lot of malware.
-Even though Wordfence relies heavily on signature-based detection, the team puts in a Herculean effort to keep the database up to date.
-Although both have excellent manual malware removal services, Wordfence is expensive.
+Even though Wordfence relies on signature-based detection, the team keeps the database up to date.
+Both have excellent manual malware removal services.
+Both are resource hogs.
+So while we think Wordfence is the winner when compared to Sucuri, our pick is MalCare Security.
+MalCare has all of the pros, and none of the cons.

 Summary of Sucuri vs Wordfence comparison